StackLimit/Gpio4Pi/README.md

 There is a brief description of all the functions in Gpio4Pi.pas.

+**Support:** Supports Raspberry Pi 1 to Raspberry Pi 4B.
+NO support for Rpi 5 yet.

 A liitle example of using the library/object, set GPIO pin 4 high:

 ```pas